 2. Take advantage of the library’s craft kits and do crafts outside!

 288 S. Indian Mounds Parkway

 Print off @raisinglittleshoots Exploring Nature With Children.
-This full year curriculum offers ideas for each season and is centered around nature study.
-With this inspiration, take the kids out to visit the Bark River Rd. wetlands, Natureland Park, the Ice Age Trail, Whitewater Lake Beach, or UWW Nature Preserve and study what Exploring Nature with Children suggests!
+This full year curriculum offers nature study ideas for each season.
+Take the kids out to visit the Bark River Rd. wetlands, Natureland Park, the Ice Age Trail, Whitewater Lake Beach, or UWW Nature Preserve and study what Exploring Nature with Children suggests!